One of China’s many startup communities built by the government

 *All authored and published work up to this point are solo- or first-author.

-The Protestants’ Dilemma: When Cultural Mismatches Shape Deliberate Action
+Tien, Grace.
+2023.
+The Protestants’ Dilemma: When Cultural Mismatches Shape Deliberate Action.

 How does culture motivate action when there is a cultural mismatch?
 This article examines how a cultural mismatch—defined here as a conflict between actors’ beliefs and values and their contextual norms and practices—catalyzes actors to strategically and deliberately shape future lines of action.
 This article takes a case study of Protestant professionals and workers in China who experience a cultural mismatch and respond in a number of a ways.
 Some respond in irrational ways (against their material interests), while others respond in strategic or creative ways to resolve their conflict.
 Drawing on years of participant observation and 63 interviews, this study builds on accounts of culture in action to argue that in the case of a cultural mismatch, when actors’ moral values and beliefs are in conflict with their environmental context, such situations can shape culture in action in not only unconscious, automatic ways or as post-hoc justifications, but can also deliberately shape future lines of irrational, strategic, and creative action.